Killer Era

 1971, Warner Brothers, WB 16127

-This German 7" vinyl single features green Warner Brothers labels, comes in a paper sleeve, and features Under My Wheels on Side A and Desperado on Side B (both from the Killer album).
+This German 7" vinyl single features green Warner Brothers labels, comes in a paper sleeve, and includes Under My Wheels on Side A and Desperado on Side B (both from the Killer album).

 The sleeve has the same classic image of the Alice Cooper Group on both the front and back.